 STATE OF THE ARTS

 A FUNDRAISER FOR UBUNTU THEATER PROJECT AT OLIVER RANCH

-Donate to join us on Sunday, September 8, 2019 for a very special fundraising event at Oliver Ranch, a world-class outdoor museum of site-specific installations in Sonoma County.
-We’ll begin with a tour of the grounds and 18 remarkable site-specific installations commissioned by art collector Steve Oliver by internationally recognized artists, including Andy Goldsworthy, Bill Fontana, Ann Hamilton, Richard Serra, and many others.
+On September 8, 2019, 40 Ubuntu supporters attended a very special fundraising event at Oliver Ranch, a world-class outdoor museum of site-specific installations in Sonoma County.
+The event included a tour of the grounds and 18 remarkable site-specific installations commissioned by art collector Steve Oliver by internationally recognized artists, including Andy Goldsworthy, Bill Fontana, Ann Hamilton, Richard Serra, and many others.

-After the tour we’ll have a delicious lunch while discussing the “state of art” with notable Bay Area theater artists Margo Hall, Steven Anthony Jones, Philip Kan Gotanda, Philippa Kelly, and Carey Perloff, facilitated by Ubuntu Executive Director, Michael Moran.
+After the tour guests enjoyed a delicious lunch at Seghesio Family Vineyards while discussing the “state of art” with notable Bay Area theater artists Philip Kan Gotanda, Philippa Kelly, and Carey Perloff, facilitated by Ubuntu Executive Director, Michael Moran.